daichou03/AnchoredDensestSubgraph/README.md

 3 5
 4 5

-Find densest subgraph (by global, common definition) and its density:
+Find densest subgraph (by global, common definition) of `A` and its density:

 ```julia
 GlobalDensestSubgraph(A)
 ```

-Find local densest subgraph and its density with reference vertices:
+Find local densest subgraph of `A` and its density with reference vertices:

 ```julia
 R = [1,2]
 LocalAnchoredDensestSubgraph(A, R)
 ```
-Note R is a 1-indexed vector of indices of vertices in A.
+Note `R` is a 1-indexed vector of indices of vertices in `A`.

 ------
 Acknowledgement (for code)